needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 ![openxr-features-ui](images/openxr-features.png)

 You can enable, disable, and configure features from the **XR Plug-in Management &gt; OpenXR** window.
-There are two main sections: **Interaction Profiles** and **Feature Sets** .
+There are two main sections: **Interaction Profiles** and **Feature Groups** .

 **Interaction Profiles** are a specific type of feature that provide support for various controllers and input devices within OpenXR.
 Generally you would add **Interaction Profiles** for each device that you are able to test with and intend to support.

-Feature sets are a grouping of features that a provider defines.
+Feature groups are a grouping of features that a provider defines.
 Use them to easily select and group a number of features.
-Selecting a feature set in the left pane filters the set of features on the right to only the features that the set contains.
+Selecting group in the left pane filters the set of features on the right to only the features that the set contains.
 You can then enable or disable these features individually.

 Some features will will have links to documentation following their name as well as a gear icon to the right for additional configuration.